DavidLavu/MavenToySalesChallenge/README.md

 # MavenToySalesChallenge
-Query's run as part of analysing the Maven Toy Sales Data
+SQL Query's I ran as part of analysing the Maven Toy Sales Data